davidosomething/dotfiles/linux/README.md

 Terminator and urxvt are good as well, and there are configs for those.
-All of the terminal emulators are setup to use the base16-twilight-dark theme, and probably need `terminfo` installed.
+All of the terminal emulators are setup to use the base16-twilight-dark theme, and need `terminfo` installed.
 Run the bootstrap scripts [../bootstrap/termite](../bootstrap/termite) or [../bootstrap/urxvt](../bootstrap/urxvt) to get those installed.